 This switch is used to control the output to the squeegee lift actuator.
 Pressing and releasing this switch will cycle the actuator output through 4 states.
+These are:

-These are: 1 - output off, direction = up
+- 1 output off, direction = up

-- 2 -output on, direction = dp
+- 2 output on, direction = down

 - 3 output off, direction = down

-- 4 output on, direction dowr

 - 4 output on, direction = up